 I use 1-cup Ball jars (which hold quite a bit, as you can see from the photos), which leaves more peppers sealed in other 1-cup jars, and hopefully lasting longer, instead of storing a whole batch in a quart jar, which gets opened immediately and exposed to environmental contaminants.

 Toss them into salads, top a pizza, add them to sub sandwiches.
 And definitely don’t forget those holiday cheese boards!
-Anywhere a cucumber pickle works, these pickled Sweety Drops will, too.
+Anywhere a cucumber pickle works, these pickled Sweety Drop Peppers will, too.

 Pickled Sweety Drops